Frantic rush to reach scores of students missing for days after boarding school collapse in Indonesia | News Channel 3-12

 “Rescue efforts are currently focused on manually digging holes and gaps to evacuate surviving victims,” the BPBD said.

+Video from the scene showed teams working under the building, carefully chipping away at the debris to find a way through the huge slabs of concrete and exposed rebar.

-Nanang Sigit, a search and rescue officer leading the effort, told the AP that rescuers had been running oxygen to those still trapped under the debris to keep them alive.
+Nanang Sigit, lead search and rescue coordinator, told the AP that rescuers had been running oxygen to those still trapped under the debris to keep them alive.

 He added that rescuers saw several bodies under the rubble but were focused on saving those who were still alive, the AP reported.